-The Mathematics test will cover what you have been taught in class.
-However, there may be some questions that are more challenging.
+The Mathematics section of the test will cover what you have been taught in class; however, there may be some questions that are more challenging.
 This is so that you can demonstrate how well you can use the skills you have gained to solve new kinds of problems.
+The non-verbal questions enable you to show a variety of thinking skills linked to questions on shape and space.